-The aim of the VILLUM Investigator Programme is to allow researchers to pursue original new ideas in technical and natural sciences.
+The aim of the Villum Investigator Programme is to allow researchers to pursue original new ideas in technical or natural sciences.

-Applicants who are already established in Denmark are expected to be active researchers who have a track record of excellent research the last 10 years.
+Applicants who are already established in Denmark are expected to be active researchers who have a track record of excellent research for the last 10 years or more.